Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead - NewsBreak

 VISITING BOBBY

+The TV cameras caught the action when Jones dropped a pop foul hit by Urias in the second inning.

-Milwaukee and Atlanta have not announced starting pitchers for Game 4 on Tuesday at 5:07 p.m.
-Snitker said “everybody is in play” including Game 1 starter Charlie Morton, who would be pitching on short rest.
+Following the game, Snitker and Counsell would not announce starting pitchers for Game 4 on Tuesday at 5:07 p.m.
+Snitker said ''everybody is in play'' including Game 1 starter Charlie Morton, who would be pitching on short rest.
 A possible option for the Brewers is LHP Eric Lauer.
+Counsell said his Game 1 starter, Corbin Burnes, would not be his choice.

 Comments / 0